-than 100 days from the date of sentence, as the court may adjudge, by lethal injection unless the convict elects execution by electrocution or firing squad as provided by law.

-If electrocution or firing squad are held unconstitutional, the method of execution shall be lethal injection.

-"(b) Executions shall take place at the William C. Holman unit of the prison system at Atmore in a room or area arranged for that purpose.
-It shall be the duty of the Department of Corrections of this state to provide the necessary room and appliances facilities, instruments, and accommodations to carry out the execution.

-"(c) The warden of the William C. Holman unit of the prison system at Atmore or, in case of his or her death, disability, or absence, his or her deputy, shall be the executioner.
+- "(a) Where the sentence of death is pronounced against a convict, the sentence shall be executed at any hour on the day set for the execution, not less than 30 nor more than 100 days from the date of sentence, as the court may adjudge, by lethal injection unless the convict elects execution by electrocution or nitrogen hypoxia as provided by law.
+If electrocution or nitrogen hypoxia are held unconstitutional, the method of execution shall be lethal injection.
+If lethal injection is held unconstitutional or otherwise becomes unavailable, the method of execution shall be by nitrogen hypoxia. - "(b) Executions shall take place at the William C. Holman unit of the prison system at Atmore in a room or area arranged for that purpose.
+It shall be the duty of the Department of Corrections of this state to provide the necessary room and appliances facilities, instruments, and accommodations to carry out the execution. - "(c) The warden of the William C. Holman unit of the prison system at Atmore or, in case of his or her death, disability, or absence, his or her deputy, shall be the executioner.
 In the case of execution by lethal injection, the warden, or in the case of his or her death, disability, or absence, his or her deputy, may designate an employee of the unit to administer the lethal injection.
-In the event of execution by firing squad, the execution shall occur by a five-person firing squad of law enforcement officers pursuant to policies and procedures adopted by the department.
 In the event of the death or disability or absence of both the warden and deputy, the executioner shall be that person appointed by the Commissioner of the Department of Corrections.

-"(a) A death sentence shall be executed by lethal injection, unless the person sentenced to death affirmatively elects to be executed by electrocution or firing squad.
-The sentence shall be executed pursuant to Section 15-18-82.
+- "(a) A death sentence shall be executed by lethal injection, unless the person sentenced to death affirmatively elects to be executed by electrocution or nitrogen hypoxia.

-"(b) A person convicted and sentenced to death for a capital crime at any time shall have one opportunity to elect that his or her death sentence be executed by electrocution or firing squad.
-The election for death by electrocution or firing squad is waived unless it is personally made by the person in writing and delivered to the warden of the correctional facility within 30 days after the certificate of judgment pursuant to a decision by the Alabama Supreme Court affirming the sentence of death or, if a certificate of judgment is issued before July 1, 2002, the election must be made and delivered to the warden within 30 days after July 1, 2002.
-If a warrant of execution is pending on July 1, 2002, or if a warrant is issued within 30 days after July 1, 2002, the person sentenced to death who is the subject of the warrant shall waive election of electrocution or firing squad as the method of execution unless a written election signed by the person is submitted to the warden of the correctional facility no later than 48 hours after a new date for execution of the death sentence is set.
+The sentence shall be executed pursuant to Section 15-18-82. - "(b) A person convicted and sentenced to death for a capital crime at any time shall have one opportunity to elect that his or her death sentence be executed by electrocution or nitrogen hypoxia. - "(1) The election for death by electrocution is waived unless it is personally made by the person in writing and delivered to the warden of the correctional facility within 30 days after the certificate of judgment pursuant to a decision by the Alabama Supreme Court affirming the sentence of death or, if a certificate of judgment is issued before July 1, 2002, the election must be made and delivered to the warden within 30 days after July 1, 2002.
+If a warrant of execution is pending on July 1, 2002, or if a warrant is issued within 30 days after July 1, 2002, the person sentenced to death who is the subject of the warrant shall waive election of electrocution as the method of execution unless a written election signed by the person is submitted to the warden of the correctional facility no later than 48 hours after a new date for execution of the death sentence is set.